 The DRC has been at war since 1994, involving complex conflicts internally between rebel groups and externally against neighboring countries.
 Much of the conflict is concentrated in the eastern part of the DRC, where both militia and official security have been accused of mass violence, leading to a culture of mistrust of officials and outsiders.

 More than an estimated 5.4 million civilians have died in the conflicts.
 Many aid workers on the ground treating Ebola patients have become the target of attacks, forcing several aid centers to close.
 Misinformation spread by some politicians have also created an air of mistrust in foreign workers and rumors that Ebola doesn’t actually exist.
 All of these factors have prevented an end to the outbreak.

-“It’s not biology, it has nothing to do whatsoever with biology,” Garret says.
+“It’s not biology, it has nothing to do whatsoever with biology,” says Laurie Garrett, a Pulitzer Prize-winning author and expert on infectious diseases.
 “This is a 100% military/political set of obstacles… the issue is that the people trying to stop the epidemic are being shot at.”

 When did this Ebola outbreak start?